 Public hearings in the impeachment inquiry of President Trump began on November 13.
-The first week featured voluminous amounts of information, complex and intersecting timelines, conflicting takes on the same set of facts.
+On December 18, the House voted to impeach the president on two articles.
+On January 16, the Senate accepted the articles and were sworn in by the Chief Justice of the United States as jurors.
+Even as these somber steps were occurring, new evidence was brought forward into an already complex case.
 How are we supposed to get through it all?
 The GCDP is here to help with a weekly infosheet focused on key takeaways from the week including links so you can dig deeper if that’s your thing.
 Download it each week here or subscribe to get it in your inbox each weekend.

 Let’s get to it:

 Impeachment Week Nine (Jan.
 13): This week set the stage for the Trial of Donald John Trump, president of the United States.
 Still more evidence came out which makes the hearing of witnesses even more critical.
 Will that happen?
 Download Week Nine PDF.

 Impeachment Week Eight (Dec.
 30): With new evidence coming out daily in the form of unredacted emails and more, we try to organize everything that’s been learned in a timeline based on House testimony.
 And tell the story of the last six months through three videos.
 Download Week Eight PDF.

 Impeachment Week Seven (Dec.
 23): Congress is on break, so we’re taking this time to catch our breath and recap what’s led us to this place.
 This week, we look at the two months from the Trump-Zelensky phone call to the whistleblower complaint and finally the Impeachment Inquiry.
 Links and video to catch you up.
 Download Week Seven PDF.